hellopipu/PromptMR/promptmr_examples/cmrxrecon/README.md

 ## Inference

 The following commands will reproduce the results of the pretrained PromptMR models on the CMRxRecon Validation Set.
-Please modify the `input` and `output` paths to your own paths of the downloaded CMRxRecon dataset and the output folder. `center_crop` is used to crop the central 2 slices, the first 3 time frames(for cine) or all contrasts (for mapping) and the central 1/6 area of the original images following the [submission tutorial](https://www.synapse.org/#!Synapse:syn51471091/wiki/622411), if you want to save the full volume, please remove `--center_crop` from the command. `num_cascades` is the number of cascades used in the unrolled model. `task` is to select to inference on which type of data, which can be `Cine` or `Mapping` or `Both`.
+Please modify the `input` and `output` to your own path of the downloaded CMRxRecon dataset and the output reconstruction path. `center_crop` is used to crop the central 2 slices, the first 3 time frames(for cine) or all contrasts (for mapping) and the central 1/6 area of the original images following the [submission tutorial](https://www.synapse.org/#!Synapse:syn51471091/wiki/622411), if you want to save the full reconstruction volume, please remove `--center_crop` from the command. `num_cascades` is the number of cascades used in the unrolled model. `task` is to select to inference on which type of data, which can be `Cine` or `Mapping` or `Both`.
 Please reduce the `batch_size` if you encounter out of GPU memory error.

 ```bash
 ## use pretrained promptmr-12cascades model